Seattle Pacific women lose first game of season

 The Seattle Pacific women’s basketball team lost its first game of the season Saturday, falling to Northwest Nazarene 73-66 in a Great Northwest Athletic Conference game in Seattle.

 The Falcons (3-1 GNAC) won their first 11 games and had risen to No. 13 in the NCAA Division II national rankings.
-It was the fourth-best start in school history.

-The Crusaders (6-4, 4-0) hit 57 percent in the second half to pull away.
-Ellie Logan led NNU with 12 points and six assists.
-She also had seven rebounds.
+The Crusaders (6-4, 4-0) hit 57 percent in the second half.
+Ellie Logan had12 points and six assists.

 Skyline grad Rachel Shim led the Falcons with 12 points.
 Lindsay Lee came off the bench to score a career-high 11 points.